 The view across the street from the Griswold Inn seems out of another century.

-And if you’re looking for somewhere to roost, this beauty on Main Street is currently offered by Sotheby’s.
+And if you’re looking for somewhere to roost in Essex, CT, this beauty on Main Street was for sale during my visit.
 Check out the birdhouse.

 Up and down Main Street, you’ll find plenty of places to duck in out of the cold.
 Like the Black Seal, for seafood; Olive Oyl‘s for creative takeout, and Essex Coffee & Tea for pastries and cappuccino.
-Shoppers can spend their doubloons at The French Hen, Toys Ahoy, and The Christmas Barn.
+Shoppers can spend their doubloons at shops like The French Hen and Toys Ahoy.
 Still more temptations open up on North Main Street — Truffle Shots and Weekend Kitchen, oh my.

 The best way to discover this “Perfect Small Town,” is on foot.
 Sidewalks wind past historic homes snugged up against each other, leading down to the harbor in one direction, or north, out of the village onto wide, tree-lined avenues that spill into parks and conservation land.